mathjax/MathJax/mathjax/docs/html/_sources/installation.txt

 Firefox’s interpretation of the same-origin policy is more strict than most other browsers, and it affects how fonts are loaded with the `@font-face` CSS directive.
-MathJax uses this directory to load web-based math fonts into a page when the user doesn't have them installed locally on their own computer.
+MathJax uses this directive to load web-based math fonts into a page when the user doesn't have them installed locally on their own computer.
 Firefox's security policy, however, only allows this when the fonts come from the same server as